First Offense DUI Compassionate Representation. Unbeatable Results.

 Court Appearances in Nebraska DUI

-You can seek a plea agreement, which involves admitting guilt that may result in a lesser charge and/or reduced penalties.
+You can seek a plea agreement, which involves admitting guilt and may result in a lesser charge and/or reduced penalties.

 How Omaha First-Offense DUI Attorneys Can Help